trailofbits/vast-checker/README.md

 is intended to be run after translating C code to [](https://github.com/trailofbits/vast/blob/master/docs/HighLevel/HighLevel.md)VAST's `hl` MLIR dialect via the `vast-front` tool that ships with VAST.
-The main purpose of `vast-checker` is to demonstrate the capabilities of VAST and MLIR in bug hunting and program analysis use cases.
+The main purpose of the project is to demonstrate the capabilities of VAST and MLIR in bug hunting and program analysis use cases.

 # Building on Ubuntu 22.04